nkamatam/Presentation/AWS Presentation.md

 ### Steps Involved
 * Create Virtual Private Cloud - VPC
+* Create an Internet Gateway
+* Assign it to the new VPC that we created
 * Create a Security Group that Allows only Port 22 & 80
 * Create second Security Group that allows only Port 3306 (mysql)
 * Create a RDS instance (MySQL)